Team Mirounga Goes Intertidal

 We were lucky to get the above picture of one Aggregating Anemone (Anthopleura elegantissima) in the process of becoming two!
 These individuals can divide by fission, sometimes creating huge colonies of identical clones from a single individual.
 When colonies of two different individuals meet, these anemones wage war by stinging each other with specialized, clustered stinging cells, often killing whole individuals and resulting in a line of bare rock between colonies.

-Nudibranchs are some of the most beautiful and rare animals one can find at low tide.
+the most beautiful and rare animals one can find at low tide.
 Sometimes called sea slugs, their name means “naked gill” and refers to the tufts that extend from their back (cerata), which are actually gills.
 These Three-lined Aeolids (Flabellina trilineata) in the photo above have probably been seen here on the island for years, but we couldn’t find any record of them in our journals, so we have a first official record for the island!
 These soft, beautiful, translucent animals are just a few centimeters long, but don’t let their looks deceive you.
 They are voracious predators of the intertidal zone, and use their meals wisely.
 When a Three-lined Aeolid preys on a hydroid (tiny attached cnidarians that look like plants), they incorporate the un-fired stinging cells from the hydroids into their own tissues, and can then use them for defending themselves.

 Like many other nudibranchs, the Sea Lemon or Monterey Dorid (Achidoris montereyensis), gets its hue at least in part from what it eats.
 Sea Lemons feed on yellow Crumb-of-bread Sponge (Halichondria panacea) and other sponges.
 Depending upon their diet, their backs can be bright yellow to deeper orange.